pachet/promix/README.md

 	//[3, 12, 'aaa bbb']
 });
 `````
-In the above case, the chain continues because `someOtherFn` calls the `callback` argument supplied by promix.
+In the above case, the chain continues because `someOtherFn` calls the `callback` argument supplied by Promix.

 If you pass a promise to `chain.then()`, the chain will wait until that promise has been resolved (or rejected) before continuing: